MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ### How do I start using the trial?

 After you sign up for the trial, you will arrive on the app's main screen.
 The main screen provides links to user guides and tutorials.
-To learn more, visit the links in the [Additional resources](trial-signup.md) on the trial setup page.
+To learn more, see the links in the [Additional resources](trial-signup.md) section of the trial setup page.

 ### What features are available in the trial?